dougeby/IntuneDocs/InTuneDocs/deploy-use/set-up-windows-device-management-with-microsoft-intune.md

   For example, if your company’s website is contoso.com, you would create a CNAME in DNS that redirects EnterpriseEnrollment.contoso.com to EnterpriseEnrollment-s.manage.microsoft.com.
 Changes to DNS records might take up to 72 hours to propagate.
 You cannot verify the DNS change in Intune until the DNS record propagates.

+### Step 3: Verify CNAME

-3.  **Verify CNAME**<br>In the [Intune administration console](http://manage.microsoft.com), choose **Admin** &gt; **Mobile Device Management** &gt; **Windows**.
+In the [Intune administration console](http://manage.microsoft.com), choose **Admin** &gt; **Mobile Device Management** &gt; **Windows**.
 Enter the URL of the verified domain of the company website in the **Specify a verified domain name** box, and then choose **Test Auto-Detection**.

-4.  **Tell your users how to enroll their devices and what to expect after they're brought into management.**
+### Step 4: Tell your users how to enroll their devices and what to expect after they're brought into management.

    For end-user enrollment instructions, see [Enroll your Windows device in Intune](https://docs.microsoft.com/intune/enduser/enroll-your-device-in-intune-windows).

-	For more information about end-user tasks, see [How to educate your end users about Microsoft Intune](https://docs.microsoft.com/intune/deploy-use/what-to-tell-your-end-users-about-using-microsoft-intune).

-For more information about end-user tasks, see [End user guidance for Windows devices](../enduser/using-your-windows-device-with-intune.md).
+   For more information about end-user tasks, see [How to educate your end users about Microsoft Intune](https://docs.microsoft.com/intune/deploy-use/what-to-tell-your-end-users-about-using-microsoft-intune) and [End user guidance for Windows devices](../enduser/using-your-windows-device-with-intune.md).

 ### See also
 [Prerequisites for enrolling devices in Microsoft Intune](prerequisites-for-enrollment.md)